 The final stages of major concrete work have commenced with the pouring of the sloped concrete revetment located by Portsbridge Roundabout.
 This will finish the 1850m long reinforced concrete sea defence which spans along Tipner Lake.
 Other major work includes installation of the rock revetment which will be placed within the northern section of the site between the Northern Slipway and the sloped concrete revetment shown in the photo to the right.

 Thank you to those who have told us about the drainage issues down at Alexandra Park.
 We are aware of the problem and new drainage will be installed in the spring which will help to fix the problem.
-We can't start work any earlier as there are currently restrictions on construction work, due to the birds who spend the winter season in the area.
-As always, we thank you for your continued cooperation and support.
+We can't start work any earlier as there are currently restrictions on construction work, due to the birds who spend winter in the area.
+We thank you for your continued cooperation and support.